pytorch/xla/docs/source/perf/assume_pure.md

 # Use `@assume_pure` to speed up lazy tensor tracing

-This document guides how to use `torch_xla.experimental.assume_pure` to eliminate lazy tensor tracing overhead.
+This document explains how to use `torch_xla.experimental.assume_pure` to eliminate lazy tensor tracing overhead.
 See [this blog post][lazy-tensor] for a primer on how lazy tensor tracing (operation recording) works.

 ## Background and motivation

 PyTorch/XLA's lazy tensor tracing ensures correct execution by recording an operation graph (lazy tensor IR) when running PyTorch operations.
-However, for complex models, this tracing overhead can exceed the execution time of the graph, leading to performance bottlenecks.
+For complex models, this tracing overhead can exceed the execution time of the graph, leading to performance bottlenecks.
 When training a model, the layers in the model must be re-traced on every training step.
-That's because in the limit, there's no guarantee that the layers will do the same thing in different training steps.
-As an extreme example, a layer's `forward()` function may call `math.random()` and decide what code to run based on the roll of a dice.
+That's because there's no guarantee that the layers will do the same thing in different training steps.
+As an extreme example, a layer's `forward()` function may call `math.random()` and decide what code to run based on a pseudo random number.

-However, this re-tracing errs on the conservative side too much.
-In many cases, the layers in your model do exactly the same thing when given the same input tensor shapes, and they will return the same output if given the same input.
+Re-tracing can introduce unnecessary overhead.
+In many cases, the layers in your model will do exactly the same thing when given the same input tensor shapes.
+In other words, given the same input, the function return the same output.
+Often, the layers also will not will not perform side-effects such as saving the tensor to a file or adding it to a global list.
+Such functions are called "[pure functions][pure-function]".

-Taking advantage of this, `@assume_pure` can be placed on PyTorch/XLA functions and easily eliminate lazy tensor tracing overhead.
-If you have a [pure function][pure-function] that operates on XLA tensors, that function can be decorated with `@assume_pure` and will only be traced once for each unique input tensor shape and dtype combinations.
+Any PyTorch/XLA function decorated with `@assume_pure` will only be traced once for each unique input tensor shape and dtype combination.
 PyTorch/XLA will cache the traced computation instead of repeatedly tracing the same operations.

 ## How to use `@assume_pure`

 ### Using `@assume_pure` with a function

-If you know your function is pure, simply decorate it with `@assume_pure`:
+If you know your function is pure, decorate your function with `@assume_pure`:

 ```py
 import torch